- Osome Blog HK

 Do I have to pay Corporate Tax if I am a non-resident?

 As mentioned above, Hong Kong follows a territorial tax regime.
-What this means is that it does not matter if you are a resident or non-resident, you will need to pay tax on all profits (excluding profits from the sale of capital assets).
+What this means is that it does not matter if you are a resident or non-resident, you will need to pay corporate tax on all profits (excluding profits from the sale of capital assets).
 This applies to both individuals and business corporations deriving income in Hong Kong.

 What Activities Count As Tax Evasion?